shurik179/XRPdisplay/docs/usage.rst

 Usage
 #################

-Connecting to XRP controller
+Attaching to XRP controller
 ############################
-To connect it to XRP controller, put the switch on the controller in "off" position.
-C onnect all motors, servos, and sensors you intend to use to XRP controller.
+To attach the bord  to XRP controller, put the switch on the controller in "off" position.
+Connect all motors, servos, and sensors you intend to use to XRP controller.
 It is also advisabe to unplug the battery cable.

 Plug the board into the headers on the controller as shown in the photos.
 Make sure they are aligned and not off by one.
-Whne plugging in, you might need to push hard - but never push on the display itself.
+When plugging in, you might need to push hard - but never push on the display itself.

-After plugging in, you can reconnect the battery and turn the swithc on the board to "on"; switch on the controller should stay in off position.
+After plugging in, you can reconnect the battery and turn the switch on the board to "on"; switch on the controller should stay in off position.

 Software installation
 ######################

-Download all files in software/lib folder of the |github| and copy them to /lib folder of your XRP controller (I use Thonny edtor for that).
+Download all files in `software/lib` folder of the |github| and copy them to /lib folder of your XRP controller (I use Thonny edtor for that).

 Now run `displaytest.py` file for demonstration of the board capabilities.
 This file is amply commented,